olcf/olcf-user-docs/data/index.rst

 Three Project Work Areas to Facilitate Collaboration
 ----------------------------------------------------

 To facilitate collaboration among researchers, the OLCF provides (3) distinct types of project-centric work storage areas: *Member Work* directories, *Project Work* directories, and *World Work* directories.
 Each directory should be used for storing files generated by computationally-intensive HPC jobs related to a project.

 .. note::
-   Moderate enhanced projects do not have World Work directories and the filesystem is called "arx" rather than "alpine"
+   - Moderate enhanced projects do not have World Work directories and the filesystem is called "arx" rather than "alpine"
+   - Moderate projects subject to export control do not have World Work directories
+   - Open projects' work areas are in the "wolf" filesystem rather than "alpine"

-The difference between the three lies in the accessibility of the data to project members and to researchers outside of the project.
+The difference between the three storage areas lies in the accessibility of the data to project members and to researchers outside of the project.
 Member Work directories are accessible only by an individual project member by default.
 Project Work directories are accessible by all project members.
-World Work directories are readable by any user on the system.
+World Work directories are potentially readable by any user on the system.

 Permissions
 -----------